NixImagery/NixImagery/README.md

 ## NixImagery

 I am a Doctoral researcher at Moray House.
-A former professional developer, latterly physics and mathematics teacher, and lecturer, I am a Fellow of the IoP and a Senior Fellow HEA.
+A former professional developer, latterly physics and mathematics teacher, and lecturer, I am a Fellow of the RAeS and the IoP, and a Senior Fellow HEA.

 There are various repositories here at NixImagery, and other sites containing content I have produced and am continuing to work on.